 Once upon a time...

-Middle Ground Growers (MGG) was born in 2020, on a small 2 acre market garden in the village of Bathampton.
+Middle Ground Growers (MGG) was born in 2020, on a small 2 acre market garden at at Dry Arch Growers ( a Transition Towns project) in the village of Bathampton.

-Like all vegetables, MGG started with an idea: producing ecologically grown food for local communities.
+Like all vegetables, MGG started with an idea: producing planet friendly food for local communities, delivered by bike.

-We started by supplying a whole food shop in Bath and selling directly on the farm.
-Rapidly we also decided to launch a veg box scheme and began delivering to 20-25 families every week in 2020, 75 households in 2021 and 110 families in 2022.
+We started by supplying a whole food shop (Harvest) in Bath and selling directly on the farm.
+Rapidly we also decided to launch a veg box scheme and began delivering to 20-25 families every week in 2020, 75 in 2021 and 110 in 2022.

-We received the support of hundreds of people in 2021 when we successfully raised over 95,000 in donation to get us started on our new 16 acre land in Weston.
+We received the support of hundreds of people in 2021 when we successfully raised over £95,000 in donation to get us started on our new 16 acre 'Ecological Farm for Bath' in Weston.

-In 2023, we are farming exclusively at Weston Spring Farm and are aiming to provide food for over 200 families and 12 local outlets.
+In 2024, our operations are based at Weston Spring Farm and are aiming to provide food for over 200 homes and 12 local outlets, alongside the Bath Farmers Market on Saturdays.

 The journey continues...